coen-hyde/dockmaster/README.md

 /*
  * Create the httpServer and register it with Seaport.
- * The noroute attribute passed to seaport will prevent Docmaster routing to it's self.
+ * The noroute attribute passed to seaport will prevent Docmaster routing to its self.
  */
 var httpServer = http.createServer().listen(
   ports.register('router', {noroute: true})